When I first got into electronic music production, I had no idea what to do.

 The best way to learn structure and arrangement is to drag songs into your DAW and study them.
 Pull them apart.
 Steal the basic structure from an existing track and use it for your own.

-No one wants to listen to a well composed and arranged song that sounds like it’s coming out of a tin can, which is why grasping the fundamentals of mixing is important.
+No one wants to listen to a well-composed and well-arranged song that sounds like it’s coming out of a tin can, which is why grasping the fundamentals of mixing is important.

 Here’s what I recommend to begin with: